spiral/docs/odm/basics.md

 > You can also use method `getCursor` of your collection to make

 ##### DocumentCursor
-Provided instance of `DocumentCursor` wraps at top of `MongoCursor` and provides support for lazy creation of collection documents (no entity cache used), as result you can iterate over huge amount of Documents without any significant memory usage.
-In addition, you can access to `MongoCursor` functionality:
+The provided instance of `DocumentCursor` wraps the top of the `MongoCursor` and provides support for lazy creation of the collection documents (no entity cache is used).
+As a result, you can iterate over a huge amount of Documents without any significant memory usage.
+Also you can access the `MongoCursor` functionality:

 ```php
 $cursor = User::find()->sortBy(['name' => 1])->paginate(10)->getCursor();